Andres10121997/Cosmos/README.md

-# *** Cosmos ***
+# Cosmos
-Cosmos is a Frameword Frontend whose purpose is to have tools for Front-End development, for example:
-1. Design: Components (such as Bootstrap) and classes
-2. Animations.
-3. icons.
-4. Among others.
+The idea of this framework is to give all possible tools for front-end development. so that the developer does not have the need to code such functionality.